Vaishnavimankar1/GenAI-Project/README.md

 A production-ready multi-agent system that demonstrates a multi-agent architecture for planning, executing, and verifying travel-related queries using real-world APIs.
+This project was built as a hands-on learning exercise to understand multi-agent system design, API orchestration, and error handling in real-world conditions.

 ## 🏗️ Architecture